b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**<br>
 All the articles within this volume need to be entered in the Bibliography individually in due course.

+### MITCHELL, G. ###

+* Mitchell, Dr. George (1997).
+'Blue Guide: Southern India'.
+First edition.
+London, England, U.K.: A&C Black (Publishers) Ltd. ISBN 0713641584.

+**Purport:**<br>
+This work, ostensibly a tour-guide, is produced by a researcher-scholar who has done extensive fieldwork and is intricately knowledgeable in the built environment and architecture of India.
+This work, incidentally, though unfortunately not topographical, provides a decent survey of the lay of the land.
+Useful, for one doing parikrama on-foot.

 ### MOORE, J. ###

 * Moore, Prof. Jeffrey M. (2001).
 'Percussion Techniques for the Instrumental Music Educator'.
 Orlando, Florida, U.S.A.: University of Central Florida (College of Arts and Sciences Department of Music).